Icewine: Canada’s golden winter elixir … that’s the hot topic of our segment above on CTV’s The Social.

 Canada was recognized in international competition for its icewine when Niagara’s Inniskillin Estates won the coveted Grand Prix d’Honneur in 1991 at Bordeaux’s VinExpo.

 Where does Canada stand in the world in Icewine production?

 At the very top.
 Our winters are consistently cold enough to make icewine every year, whereas Germany and Austria do not.

 Canada is the largest icewine producer in the world, last year 2.5 million bottles worth $70 million retail.
 People relate to Canada as a top Icewine producer due to our extreme Canadian winters.
 It makes sense to them that we would make it.
 Canada’s top international awards are dominated by Icewine.

-US President Obama served the 2003 Inniskillin Oak Aged Vidal Icewine served at his Nobel Peace Prize Dinner in Oslo, Norway.
+US President Obama served the 2003 Inniskillin Gold Oak Aged Vidal Icewine served at his Nobel Peace Prize Dinner in Oslo, Norway.

-How did the 2013 icewine harvest go?
+How did this year’s Icewine harvest go?